 This is why we offer a different treatment programme for everyone.
 Our rehab facilities understand that every person is different, so we create a personalised treatment programme to ensure that all of our residents get the best treatment for them.

-If you have an addiction and have been experiencing some mental health problems, contact us today to find out more about the drug and alcohol addictions we treat.
-You can call us for free on 0800 012 6088.
+If you have an addiction and have been experiencing some mental health problems, contact us today to find out more about the drug and alcohol addictions we treat, or you can call us for free on 0800 012 6088.

 Can I get NHS Funding for Drug and Alcohol Rehab in Manchester?